json-schema-org/json-schema-spec/specs/jsonschema-core.md

 fragments, rather than absolute IRIs as seen with `$id`.

 `$anchor` defines a reference target for `$ref`.
-The fragment defined by this keyword is appended is the IRI of the schema resource containing it.
+The fragment defined by this keyword is appended to the IRI of the schema resource containing it.
 As discussed in {{id-keyword}}, this is either the nearest `$id` in the same or an ancestor schema object, or the base IRI for the document as determined according to [RFC 3987](#rfc3987) and [RFC 3986](#rfc3986).